pgerv12/streamsx.documentation/docs/beamrunner/beamrunner-5b-objstor.md

   title: Limitations and known issues
 ---

-You can use the IBM® Streams Runner for Apache Beam `FileStreamSample` sample application to learn how to use IBM Cloud (formerly IBM Bluemix) object storage for file input and output.
+You can use the IBM® Streams Runner for Apache Beam `FileStreamSample` sample application to learn how to use IBM Cloud object storage for file input and output.

-## **Deprecation**
-IBM Cloud will no longer offer the Object Storage OpenStack Swift service as of March 31, 2018.

 ## Before you start

 Before you run the Apache Beam 2.1 `FileStreamSample` sample application, you must configure and run the following services on IBM Cloud®:

 - Streaming Analytics.
 For more information, see [Creating a Streaming Analytics service on IBM Cloud](../beamrunner-2-install/#creating-a-streaming-analytics-service-on-bluemix).
-- Object Storage OpenStack Swift for Bluemix.
+- Cloud Object Storage.
    - Create the service if you don't already have one.
 For more information, see [Creating the Object Storage OpenStack Swift for Bluemix service](../beamrunner-5a-io/#creating-the-object-storage-openstack-swift-for-bluemix-service).
    - Set up credentials for the service. **Remember**: Make sure the environment variables are configured.
 For more information, see [Set up credentials for the service](../beamrunner-5a-io/#setting-up-credentials-for-the-service).
    - (Optional) Install the Swift CLI client.
 For more information, see [Configuring the CLI to use Swift and Cloud Foundry commands](https://console.bluemix.net/docs/services/ObjectStorage/os_configuring.html).